emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## Way2Movies
-### Score: 12/20
+### Score: 11/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
 1. Some of its servers have auto-switch built in. 🟡
 1. Site does have episode auto-next on some servers. 🟡
 1. UI is solid, feels clean and modern. ✔️
-1. The site has watch later + history, and you can export to sync them across devices. ✔️
+1. The site has watch later + history, and export to sync them across devices, but no login to sync. 🟡
 1. Has collections / trending, but could use a bit more in terms of discovery. 🟡
 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️